 How is the fleet management role changing?

 As companies and their fleets grow, bringing on vehicles and managing new regulations to forge ahead in the market, one central change to the role is the adaptation of technology.
 The successful fleets are those who will integrate technologies and make the most of innovations like IoT, telematics, artificial intelligence, machine learning and more.
 In-vehicle telematics are quickly becoming a must-have for commercial vehicles and heavy machinery, and fleet managers must be able to understand the technology, learn how to use it and determine how it fits into their role at a company.
 It may also require a whole new set of skills, both technical and personal, to manage the capture and analysis of data.
-It’s also the role of fleet managers to find efficiencies using this technology, meaning they’re more closely involved in finding, selecting and implementing technology, like fleet management software solutions.
+It’s also the role of fleet managers to find efficiencies using this technology, meaning they’re more closely involved in finding, selecting and implementing technology, like gps fleet management software solutions.

-How does fleet management technology work?
+How does gps fleet management software work?

 Fleet management at its most basic level is based on the principal of the Internet of Things (IoT).
 IoT connects physical devices, including vehicles or equipment, embedded with electronics, software, sensors and actuators, which allows the connected devices to collect and exchange data.
 This data, once analysed, can provide insight into next-steps or actions.
 In the case of fleet management technology, a telematics device connects to an engine, either on a vehicle or piece of heavy equipment, via its on-board diagnostics (OBD) or CAN-BUS port.
 The sensors collect data, like engine and driver hours, speed, GPS position, time elapsed since the last maintenance service and mechanical parameters like engine temperature and tire pressure, which is then viewable in real-time through a software platform so managers have complete visibility into an asset’s location and conditions at all time.
 As fleets monitor and track against more metrics like safety, maintenance and fuel usage, the more data is available to them.
 To make data management simple, fleet management solutions providers aggregate data into one central system, making it easier to digest data and examine trends via analytics.